NITHISH5609/latest/CONTRIBUTING.md

 # Contributing to OCR web App

-Thank you for your interest in contributing to [Project Name].
+Thank you for your interest in contributing to OCR web App.
 We welcome contributions from the community to help make this project better.

 ## Issue Reporting
 - If you encounter any bugs or issues, please check the existing issues to see if it has already been reported.